Whipcode-API/whipcode-site/docs.md

 ## Parameters

-- `language_id` (string) - ID of the interpreter to use for running the provided code
+- `language_id` (integer/string) - ID of the interpreter to use for running the provided code.

     |Interpreter|ID|
     |--|--|